 3 | Tjong A Fie Mansion

 Visiting this mansion will make you feel immediately transported back in history.
 Every furniture and accessory in this mansion are arranged exactly as if the mansion is still inhabited by its owner.
-Located in downtown Medan, the building has a combination of Chinese, Malay and Art-Deco influences.
-The mansion continues to be well preserved among the surrounding modern structures .
-Tjong A Fie was a Chinese merchant who tried to find better fortune in the city tha is today know as Medan.
-He rose to become a wealthy entrepreneur, a respected leader and philanthropist.
-With beautiful carvings, ornaments, antiques and artworks, this mansion was dedicated to his beloved wife.
+Located in downtown Medan, the building has a combination of Chinese, Malay, and Art-Deco influences.
+The mansion continues to be well preserved among the surrounding modern structures.
+Tjong A Fie was a Chinese merchant who tried to find a better fortune in the city that is today know as Medan.
+He rose to become a wealthy entrepreneur, a respected leader, and philanthropist.
+With beautiful carvings, ornaments, antiques, and artworks, this mansion was dedicated to his beloved wife.
 Here’s a fun fact: Tjong A Fie is among the three personalities who financed the construction of the Al Mashun Grand Mosque.

 Address: Jln.
 A. Yani 105, Medan 20111

 A magnificent structure with intricate façade, The Maria Shrine at Graha Maria Annai Velangkanni is dedicated to the Blessed Mother Mary.
 It was built in 2001-2005.
 You may well mistake it for a Hindu temple or perhaps a mosque because of its ornamentation and domes.
 Father James Barathaputra, SJ was the originator of the idea to build this one-of-a-kind Catholic Church.
 His vision was to make this a sanctuary for people who seek peace, solace, healing, and divinity.

 Address: Jl.
 Sakura III no. 10 Tanjung Selamat, Medan, Indonesia